 - Hachette permissions

 Will you be charged?
-How much?

-What if you don’t get a response—or the conditions are unreasonable?
+What if you don’t get a response or the conditions are unreasonable?

 I recommend my colleague Kelly Figueroa-Ray, who has experience in permissions and proper use of citations.
 She has also been invaluable in her insight and feedback on the information offered in this post.